 Fast setting concrete is super convenient in a lot of situations.
-Being able to leave a fencepost alone after only an hour or two is really nice when working on a new fence.
+Being able to leave a fencepost alone after only 30 minutes is really nice when working on a new fence.
 This means you won’t have to hold it up or find support for it for a long period of time.

 If Fast-setting concrete is the same strength as ordinary concrete, then what’s the difference between them?